kalviumcommunity/S73_VRAJ_GENAI_PROJECT_AI-NOTES-HELPER/README.md

 This project is not about building a big app.
 It is just to **learn the 7 basic AI concepts** step by step:
 - how prompting works,
-- how examples guide the model,
+- how examples guide the model
-- how embeddings + similarity can make search smarter.

 By checking each branch, you can **see the difference directly**.
 It’s a clean, simple way to understand how to work with Gemini API for real projects later.